South Carolina Exposition and Protest: Impact

 On December 19, 1828, the report was presented to the South Carolina House of Representatives, which had five thousand copies of it printed and distributed.
 The presidential election had occurred, and John Quincy Adams had been defeated by Andrew Jackson.
 Calhoun, who still had designs on succeeding Jackson as president, was not identified as the author but word soon leaked out.
 The legislature took no action on the report at that time.

 In 1832, as vice president under Jackson, Calhoun went public with his ideas during the nullification crisis.
 Both that and the political fallout from the Petticoat affair ended friendly relations between Calhoun and Jackson.
 As a result, Calhoun was replaced as Jackson's running mate in the 1832 election by Martin Van Buren.
-Calhoun resigned the vice presidency in December 1832 to take a seat in the US Senate, where he continued to speak in opposition to the 1828 tariff.
+Calhoun resigned the vice presidency in December 1832 to take a seat in the U.S. Senate, where he continued to speak in opposition to the 1828 tariff.